 I know, I sound like an infomercial for kelp noodles, but they’re not a sponsor or anything like this.
-Now that we have a toddler in the house, I’m just thrilled for any healthy food that I can make quickly.
-It means I don’t give in to the urge for take out so often.
-Yay!
+I just love a healthy food that’s also easy to prepare, and I know that you do, too.

 Where to Buy Kelp Noodles

-Sesame Shiitake Kelp Noodle Salad with Homemade Peanut Dressing
+Sesame Shiitake Kelp Noodles with Homemade Peanut Dressing

 - 1 cup shredded carrots